CoBrALab/MTR_processing/README.md

 # **Interpreting the MTR map**

 Voxels with a higher MTR value have a higher concentration of myelin than voxels with a lower MTR value.
 Typical values for the MTR in the corpus callosum region are around 45-55%.
+However, these values will be highly dependent on the pulse sequence that is used.

 The reason why more myelin means a higher MTR is because when the MT-pulse is applied, protons in the myelin will become saturated and will have a smaller signal during a subsequent pulse; thus the MT-pulse suppresses the signal in myelinated regions.
 Since the MTR is calculated by subtracting the MT-pulse acquisition from the proton-density weighted acquisition, myelinated regions will have a higher MTR value.